Table of Contents

 monads are built with a split between interface and

 implementation.
-For example, the get
+For example, the get and

-functions that we introduced as
+put functions that we introduced as

 “belonging to” the State monad are